How to make webinars that convert? Change leads into customers

 Who doesn’t like gifts?
 Receiving something special makes us feel more appreciated.
 Especially after leaving data such as an email address to a company, getting more in return than expected creates a picture of a better deal in our minds.
 So to make your participants think warmly about your business, consider adding a special bonus.

 Be the nice guy, show your flawless manners and send a thank-you email after a webinar.
 As people commonly ask for it, make sure to record the webinar so that it can be used later on-demand and sent to the audience.
 Also, attach a presentation that you were showing with the message or create a wrap-up with the most important takeaways.
 Try to make it visually attractive to maintain the esteem of an ‘expert’ and ‘professional’.

 Besides, think about collaboration.
-You can invite a special guest and host a webinar together to make it more attractive for the audience.
+You can invite a special guest and then host a webinar that convert.
+Together you can make it more attractive for the audience.
 That works even better in reverse when you perform in the live video on somebody else’s website.
 It allows you to reach their audience, who might not have even known about your existence before.
 Plus, such partnering also helps with making contacts within the industry for future projects.

 #8 Nail the keywords

 Last but not least, the name can be a game changer, so think of an eye-catching title.
 As live videos are a part of content strategy, try doing keyword research and choose the best ones, to beat the competitors, but still reach the audience you want to target.

 To make webinars that convert, look at what phrases are appealing to users and which they are likely to click on.
 You can use tools to help you with that, or just go to Audience Insights in the Facebook for Business section and see what words are more powerful.
 Using concise words that are repeated within your webinar description, social media posts that aim to promote it, and other publications might help with your SEO metrics.
 We don’t have to tell you how important the copy and title are, right?